Business energy pass-through charges explained (UK, 2026)

 Ignoring regional network differences

-Two sites with the same consumption can face different distribution charges depending on their region and network characteristics.
+Two sites with identical consumption can face different DUoS/TNUoS charges depending on their region and network characteristics.

 FAQs: pass-through charges on business energy

 Not necessarily.
-A standing charge is a fixed daily amount set by the supplier for providing service and maintaining your account/metering arrangements.
-Pass-through charges are separate items (often non-commodity/network/balancing/metering) that may be billed according to published rates, time bands or actual costs, depending on contract terms.
+A standing charge is a fixed daily amount for providing service and maintaining your account/metering.
+Pass-through charges are separate non-commodity, network, balancing and metering items that may be billed by published rates, time bands or actual costs depending on your contract terms.

-Look at your contract summary (or welcome pack) for phrases like “pass-through”, “third-party charges”, “excluded charges”, or “non-commodity”.
-On bills, check for line items beyond unit rate and standing charge.
-If unsure, submit the form above and we can help you interpret the structure when comparing options.
+Look at your contract summary or welcome pack for phrases like “pass-through”, “third-party charges”, “excluded charges” or “non-commodity”.
+On bills, check for line items beyond the unit rate and standing charge.
+If unsure, submit a quote request and we can help you interpret the structure when comparing options.

 Yes.
 If you have multiple premises, comparing on a whole-of-market basis helps you assess contract structures and ensure excluded charges are understood across the portfolio.
 Add your main postcode in the form and share additional sites when we contact you.